 Teacher Appreciation Week, which also incorporates National Teacher Day, is a week-long celebration that honors and celebrates teachers for the contributions they make to education.
 It offers students, families, and administrators an opportunity to show their appreciation and gratitude for the things they do for their students.

 Teacher Appreciation Week is celebrated the first full week of May each year.
-In 2020, Teacher Appreciation Week will be May 4th – 8th.
-Teacher Appreciation Day is celebrated on the Tuesday of Teacher Appreciation Week, which will be May 5th of 2020.
+And in case you’re wondering, Teacher Appreciation Day is celebrated on the Tuesday of Teacher Appreciation Week.

-This year’s Teacher Appreciation Week is probably more well-deserved than ever before.
-With families now at the center of their child’s learning at home, the respect for what teachers do every day is at an all-time high.
+The challenges of COVID-19 and virtual learning uncovered the realization that Teacher Appreciation Week is more than well-deserved.
+Respect for what teachers do every day is at an all-time high.
 Parents and families across the globe have humorously expressed their new respect for teachers on social media:

 This would be a clever idea to duplicate.
 It could even be as simple as teaming up with four other families and their children to create a short message like “Thank-You-To-Our-Teachers.”
 But, the more the merrier!

-Since teachers aren’t in their classrooms, physical cards are more than likely a no-go.
-However, it’s still possible to send them a digital card or e-card while in quarantine!
-There are a variety of websites that you can use to send a digital card or video to your child’s teacher, including Teacher Appreciation Day cards on Hallmark.
+There are a variety of websites that you can use to send a digital card or video to your child’s teacher.

 If you don’t have the means, or if you’re are a little camera-shy, creating a voice recording to say thank you is just as meaningful.
 Letting teachers hear their student’s voice is a very personal way to thank them for all of their hard work.